friflo/ECS-wiki/docs/events.md

 <br/>

-# Map tag types to enums
+# Map tags to enums

 **🚀 New feature in v3.5.0**